-I’m pretty sure that like me, a lot of people aren’t just interested in underwater photography when they travel to the farther flung reaches of our planet and that they also like to take some topside pictures too?
+I’m pretty sure that like me, a lot of people aren’t just interested in underwater photography when they travel to the farther flung reaches of our planet and that they also like to take some topside pictures too.
+But which is the best camera for that?

 There are little stories everywhere, that can be captured in a couple of shots.